Isthmus (newspaper)

 Haupt and Bartlett transferred most of the newspaper's intellectual property to Isthmus Community Media, Inc., a 501(c)(3) nonprofit organization on November 1, 2020.
 Red Card retained ownership of Beer and Cheese Fest, Paddle and Portage, and other events created under the Isthmus brand.

 Dylan Brogan, Judith Davidoff, Linda Falkenstein, and Bob Koch led the transition to a nonprofit model and worked as volunteers for months to save the paper during the height of the COVID-19 outbreak.
 Jason Joyce, former news editor at The Capital Times and the former digital media editor at Isthmus, was hired as publisher in July 2021.
 He oversees operations with Davidoff, who serves as editor and president of the board of directors.

 Isthmus returned to print on August 5, 2021, after a 17-month hiatus.
 The paper publishes the first Thursday of the month.

 Isthmus, through both its print edition and its website (Isthmus.com), carries investigative and in-depth articles, offers opinions and commentaries on current events, provides incisive coverage of the arts, and features stories on trends and culture in the Madison area.
 It has won numerous awards for journalistic excellence over the years, including more than three dozen first-place awards from the Milwaukee Press Club and two Golden Quills, the top honor from the International Society of Weekly Newspaper Editors.
 Isthmus is a member of the Association of Alternative Newsmedia, a North American trade association of alternative newsweeklies.

 Notable former freelancers and staffers include arts writer Kent Williams; editor and TV critic Dean Robbins; news editor Bill Lueders, who joined the Wisconsin Center for Investigative Journalism in June 2011 after 25 years at Isthmus and later became the editor of The Progressive; Anne Strainchamps and Steve Paulson from the national syndicated public radio show To The Best Of Knowledge; and former interns Anthony Shadid and Abigail Goldman, who have gone on to win Pulitzer Prizes.

+Unusually for an alternative weekly, Isthmus has published overseas reporting, sending a freelancer to Ukraine in 2025 to write about the life of former University of Wisconsin mathematician Stanisław Ulam.